nitrain/nitrain/README.md

 nt.register_model(trainer.model, 'nick/t1-brain-segmentation')
 ```

-A variety of self-contained notebooks showing how to perform common medical imaging AI tasks is available in the [tutorials](github.com/nitrain/tutorials) repo.
+If you want to learn a bit more about key components of nitrain then you can follow the overview tutorials just below the quickstart.
+Also, a large variety of self-contained notebooks showing how to perform common medical imaging AI tasks is available in the [tutorials](https://www.github.com/nitrain/tutorials) repo.

 <br />